HeartDhamma

 with their claws and beaks

-And hatch out safe and healthy!”
+and hatch out safely and healthy!”

-Her chicks would still break through their eggshells
+Her chicks would still break through their eggshells.

 For what reason?

-Because, monks, that hen
+Because that hen

-properly brooded her eight, ten or twelve eggs,
+properly brooded her eggs,

 incubate them,

-Cared and fostered their growth.
+and fostered their growth.

-In just the same way, monks,
+In just the same way, wanderers,

-Even though they would not even wish:
+even though they would not wish:

 For what reason?